Is it a good idea for winter trekking in Nepal?

 Helambu is a traditional Sherpa village with ancient monasteries.
 The hiking trails around Kathmandu Valley are moderate to walk and also display the best of Nepal’s rural culture and the stunning Himalayan views.
 The trek offers an ideal holiday to get close to pristine wilderness and opens up the opportunities for experiencing the cultural aspect of the area.This route is home to mixed indigenous societies such as Brahmin, Chhetri, Newar, Tamang, Lama and Sherpa.

 Sundarijal lies about 12km north-east from downtown of Kathmandu.
 It is also popular place because of Kathmandu’s water supply centre.
 Sundarijal is also the starting or ending point of the famous Langtang Gosainkunda trek.
 The trek proceeds uphill through the rhododendron forest until we reach the park entrance.
 Chisapani and Nagarkot are the main highlights of this trek.
 Chisapani offers the spectacular views of the Himalayas in a clear sky.

 Many people think that Everest Base Camp is the only destination in the Everest region and this remains closed during winter.
 In fact, trekking in the Everest region is never closed.
 A short trek to Namche Bazaar and Tengboche Monastery rewards with great panorama of mountains including Mount Everest.
 We also get the spectacular views of the iconic peak of Ama Dablam (6,812m) and Lhotse (8,501m) – the fourth highest mountain in the world during our excursions to Syangboche and Khumjung.

-Need more information on a winter trekking trail, send us a query using the form below:
+Need more information on a winter trekking trail in Nepal?
+Send us a query using the form below: